kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 there should be a way to show what condition immunities does a hero have

 add a gold/silver/copper to the wealth stat and make it have both.1

+Characteristics in the ability cards color only the first characteristics letter.
 ## hard

 on my phone some elements do not update on time